Secrecy surrounds new James Bond movie "Skyfall"

 Mendes and his producers sought to reassure fans that tough economic conditions in the real world would not make the fictional exploits of the suave superspy any less spectacular.

-"It, I think, has all the elements of a classic Bond movie, including, to quell any rumors, a lot of action," Mendes said.
+"It, I think, has all the elements of a classic Bond movie, including, to quell any rumours, a lot of action," Mendes said.

 Wilson added: "I think it's in the same (cost) range as the last film and we really haven't had to change anything in the script.
 We haven't had to sacrifice anything."

-The 22nd Bond movie, "Quantum of Solace," cost an estimated $200 million to produce, more than the previous installment and Craig's Bond debut "Casino Royale," which cost a reported $150 million.
+The 22nd Bond movie, "Quantum of Solace," cost an estimated $200 million (125 million pounds) to produce, more than the previous instalment and Craig's Bond debut "Casino Royale," which cost a reported $150 million.

 Any extra outlay did not translate into higher ticket sales, however, with Casino Royale earning $594 million at the global box office and Quantum of Solace $586 million, according to website www.boxofficemojo.com.